rappasoft/laravel-livewire-tables/README.md

 </td>
 ```

-**Note:** The default `x-livewire-tables::table.row` and `x-livewire-tables::table.cell` default to Tailwind, for Bootstrap specific versions use `x-livewire-tables::bs4.table.row` and `x-livewire-tables::bs4.table.cell`.
+**Note:** The default `x-livewire-tables::table.row` and `x-livewire-tables::table.cell` default to Tailwind, for Bootstrap specific versions use `x-livewire-tables::bs4.table.row` and `x-livewire-tables::bs4.table.cell` for
+Bootstrap 4, or `x-livewire-tables::bs5.table.row` and `x-livewire-tables::bs5.table.cell` for Bootstrap 5.

 There is also a Tailwind alias of `x-livewire-tables::tw.table.row` and `x-livewire-tables::tw.table.cell` if you want to be specific.